Quick Guide to Carpet Components

 The underlay is secured to the subfloor directly, thus giving it grip and securing it from wall-to-wall.
 This differentiates carpets from rugs, which sit loosely atop a floor without being secured or fixed to the subfloor.

 No matter which type of carpet you prefer for your home, make sure it isn’t a wet, flooded carpet.
-The friendly folk at Floodcare specialise in water damage remediation for carpets and can provide cost-effective solutions to leave your home safe and comfortable.
+The friendly folk at Melbourne Carpet Drying specialise in water damage remediation for carpets and can provide cost-effective solutions to leave your home safe and comfortable.